osstotalsoft/rocket-webapp-components/README.md

 ### Why we need a single package of react components?

 We'd like to standardize all the components used throughout all our projects.
 Hence, gathering all them in a single package is the best approach of doing it.
-This standard would help us to keep the components well-organized and consistent. :sunglasses:
+This standard would help us to keep the components well-organized, neat and consistent. :sunglasses:

 ### The source code of the core